Short-Circuit Protection Circuit

 Short Circuit Protection Circuit

-A common example of short-circuit is when positive and negative terminal of a battery are connected together with a low-resistance conductor, like a wire.
-In this condition, battery can set to fire and can even explode.
-That’s what happens with mobile batteries in mobiles at many times.
+A common example of a short circuit is when the positive and negative terminals of a battery are connected with a low-resistance conductor, like a wire.
+In this condition, the battery can be set to fire and can even explode.
+That’s what happens with mobile batteries in mobiles many times.

-To avoid this short circuit condition, Short-circuit Protection Circuit is used.
-Short-circuit Protection Circuit will divert the flow of current or break the contact between the circuit and the power source.
+To avoid this short-circuit condition, a Short-circuit Protection Circuit is used.
+The short-circuit Protection Circuit will divert the flow of current or break the contact between the circuit and the power source.

-Sometimes we experience power failure with a sudden spark while using some faulty home appliances like oven, iron, etc, then.
-The reason behind this is that, somewhere there is some excess current flows through some circuit inside that faulty appliance.
+Sometimes we experience a power failure with a sudden spark while using some faulty home appliances like an oven, an iron, etc, then.
+The reason behind this is that somewhere there is some excess current flowing through some circuit inside that faulty appliance.
 This may lead to shock or could fire up the house if not protected.
 So a fuse or circuit breaker is used in order to avoid such damage.
-In such condition circuit breaker or fuse disconnects the main supply to the house.
-A fuse breaker circuit is also a form of short-circuit protection circuit, in which a low resistance wire is used which melts and disconnects the main power supply to house whenever there is excess current pass through it.
+In such a condition circuit breaker or fuse disconnects the main supply to the house.
+A fuse breaker circuit is also a form of short-circuit protection circuit, in which a low-resistance wire is used, which melts and disconnects the main power supply to the house whenever there is excess current passing through it.

-So here we are going to study and design circuit to avoid the damage due to short-circuit in it.
+So here we are going to study and design a circuit to avoid the damage due to a short circuit in it.

 Short-Circuit Protection Circuit Diagram

-A simple low power DC Short-circuit Protection Circuit is shown above which consists two transistor circuits, one is BC547 NPN transistor circuit and other is SK100B PNP transistor circuit.
-The input is provided to the circuit using a 5V DC Power supply, which can be either provided by some battery or using transformer.
+A simple low-power DC Short-circuit Protection Circuit is shown above, which consists of two transistor circuits, one is a BC547 NPN transistor circuit, and the other is a SK100B PNP transistor circuit.
+The input is provided to the circuit using a 5V DC Power supply, which can be either provided by a battery or using transformer.

 Short Circuit Protection Circuit in action